The Tibetan Parliament in Exile

 U-TSANG: Acharya Yeshi Phuntsok, Pema Jungney, Sharling Tenzin Dadon, Geshe Kelsang Dadul, Karma Yeshi, Dawa Tsering, Dagne Dolma Tsering, Bhumo Tsering, Dawa Phunkyi, Jigme Jungney

 DO-TOE: Bawa Kelsang Gyaltsen, Serta Tsultrim, Juchen Kunchok Choedon, Jamyang Soepa, Youdon Ukartsang, Choekyong Wangchuk, Yangchen Dolkar, Tsultrim Tenzin, Geshe Yungdrung Gyaltsen (replaced by Lobsang Yeshi), Ghang Lhamo

-DO-MEY: Penpa Tsering(Speaker), Thupten Lungrig, Dawa Tsering Gyalrong (Deceased and replaced by Tsering Youdon), Dolma Tsomo Phelgye(resigned replaced by Dr. kherap), Dolkar Lhamo Kirti, Sonam Gyaltsen, Dolkar Kyab, Yeshi Dolma, Mogru Tenpa, Gyarig Thar
+DO-MEY: Penpa Tsering(Speaker), Thupten Lungrig, Dawa Tsering Gyalrong (Deceased and replaced by Tsering Youdon), Dolma Tsomo Phelgye(resigned replaced by Dr. Kherap), Dolkar Lhamo Kirti ( Replaced by Tashi Dhondup), Sonam Gyaltsen, Dolkar Kyab, Yeshi Dolma, Mogru Tenpa, Gyarig Thar

 NORTH AMERICA: Dicki Chhoyang (Elected to Kalon, replaced by Tashi Namgyal), Norbu Tsering